 So, why bother?

 If you don’t care about strangers, you wouldn’t bother- but then, you also probably wouldn’t be reading this blog.
 For those of us who care on an intrinsic level for our fellow man, this is the most important time to start trying to make changes.
 Whatever happens, I am confident that the ingenuity and sheer stubbornness of the human race will see us through as a species.
 And those of us who are alive here, now, will help determine the future for that species.
 There is no way to know for certain what that will look like no matter our choices, it’s true.
 But there are some pretty straightforward causes and effects- If you want the human race to have drinking water in the future, fight to protect our water now.
 If you want them to know the same range of animals we know now, fight to preserve them and prevent as many extinctions as possible.
-And if you want a world where the air is easy to breath, even if we know for certain rising water levels will change the face of the planet forever, we can still fight against big oil and create that future for our progeny that we will never see for ourselves
+And if you want a world where the air is easy to breathe, even if we know for certain rising water levels will change the face of the planet forever, we can still fight against big oil and create that future for our progeny that we will never see for ourselves

 Climate Change is not preventable.
 We won’t be able to go back to the way things were, ever.
 We can, however, control what kind of ‘new’ the world becomes after Climate Change ravages the planet.
 And I, for one, choose a world where my great great grandchildren know cleaner air than I do, cleaner water than I have, and can enjoy a slowly re-balancing ecosystem that thrives.